-Rent for a room in the dormitory 350 EUR (subject to change)

-Deposit for the room 100 EURDeposit for kitchen utensils 25 EUR

-Bedding set 20 EUR (if applicable, subject to change)
+- Rent for a room in the city 600-700 EUR (subject to change) - Deposit for kitchen utensils 25 EUR - Bedding set 25 EUR (if applicable, subject to change)

 The deposits will be refunded if the room and kitchen utensils are left clean and undamaged.
-It is obligatory to use a bed linen.
-If you do not bring your own bedding, you can purchase it from CIH^{LMU}.
+If you do not bring your own bedding, you can purchase it from CIHLMU.